nauam/Courses/docs/manual/workflow-steps/builtin.md

 ### Ansible Module

-Ansible Module workflow step allows executing any Ansible module directly on any QW Control workflow, it's also available for Node Steps.
+Ansible Module workflow step allows executing any Ansible module directly on any Rundeck workflow, it's also available for Node Steps.
 To use, add a new step, and selecting "Ansible Module".

 ![Ansible_Module_0](~@assets/img/ansible_module_0.png)